 Get great recommendation letters

 For many students, letters of recommendation can be the determining factor for admission.
-You will typically be asked for at least two letters for your applications, and each school will have instructions on who should provide them.
-For some of our programs, we require all letters to be provided from faculty.
+You’ll usually be asked for at least two letters for your graduate applications, and each school will have instructions on who should provide them.
+Some programs may require all letters to be provided by faculty.
 For others, students may need to get letters from a supervisor at work, clients, coaches, or research managers.
 (Note: letters from family members, spouses, or friends are not acceptable unless an institution specifically asks for one.)

 As for the content of these letters, faculty generally want to know about your abilities to perform at a graduate level, clearly and effectively articulate your ideas, work with a team, and contribute to your intended field and program.
 We also look for insight into your demeanor and the kind of person you’ll be inside and outside the classroom.
 Select recommenders who know you well.
 No one is getting into graduate school with a two-sentence letter talking about how Johnny is just a nice guy and “I had him once in class as a freshman.”
 Pick people who can actually attest to things that are important to your intended program, like your character as a student.

 On most applications, you’ll be given the opportunity to waive your right to view your letters of recommendation.
 By waiving this right, you are communicating that your recommenders can provide a fully honest assessment and recommendation.
 That waiver is helpful for faculty reviewing your application because they know your recommender was uninhibited in what he or she wrote about you.

 Ace your exams